-Disconnect the two Deutsch connectors (C5 and C6), illustration Z 22516.
-The connectors are located on the LH engine side near.the flywheel housing.

-For more information refer to the Operation and Maintenance Manual CENTRY System, filed in Volume 2 Binder.
+- Disconnect the two Deutsch connectors (C5 and C6), illustration Z 22516.
+The connectors are located on the LH engine side near.the flywheel housing. - Observe the instructions for weld repairs in the separate engine Operation and Maintenance Manual, filed in Volume 2 Binder.